Where to find vegan food and restaurants in Rome, Italy

 Go for: amazing fruit platters and really, really healthy food

-We went here twice as we lived close by.
+I went here twice as I lived close by.
 Once for dinner and once for breakfast.
 They offer juices, bowls and also dinner.
 It’s a mixed restaurant and by that, I mean that they have vegan options on their menu.
-I tried one of their steamed plates fora very late dinner.
+I tried one of their steamed plates for a very late dinner.
 For breakfast, I ordered a plate of avocado and a fruit platter.
 The fruit platters are an experience so I highly recommend trying one of those if you like exotic fruits.

-Located: Have several locations, view website for specifics
+Located: Have several locations, view the website for specifics

 Vivi Bistrot